 Loss of Future Generations’ Health

-Research shows parent’s unresolved issues pass on to children.
-The feuds and hatreds of people and families who cling to bitterness, are evidence of the tenacity of sin and its transmission from father to son.
-Obviously, attitudes, words, and actions pass on to your children.
+Research shows parents’ unresolved issues pass on to children.
+The feuds and hatreds of people and families who cling to bitterness are evidence of the tenacity of sin and its transmission from father to son.
+Attitudes, words, and actions pass on to your children.
 Even if they learn from your mistakes and do not repeat them, they still suffer in other ways for your mistakes.

 God clearly states this:

 But like everything our marvelous Lord does, He provides a solution.
-There is hope, there is joy, there is blessing if you pay attention to what He says.
+There is hope, joy, and a blessing if you pay attention to what He says.

-God seems to be saying, “Forgiveness is the best way to deal with your memory of wrongful pain.
-It’s an opportunity to be free of the pain and probably help other people, even the person who hurt you.
+God seems to say, “Forgiveness is the best way to deal with your memory of wrongful pain.
+It’s an opportunity to be free of pain and probably help others, even those who hurt you.
 It’s your choice to trust My way or yours.
 And by the way, the alternative to forgiving – bitterness and vengeance – only makes the pain last longer.
-It will affect you emotionally, mentally, and physically, and even generations to come.
+It will affect you emotionally, mentally, physically, and for generations to come.
 Please, don’t choose that.”

 Forgiveness puts a new future before you and gives you a new way to see those who hurt you.
-It may be the one act that allows you to truly imitate God, the original, Master Forgiver.
+It may be the one act that allows you to imitate God, the original Master Forgiver.

 Your choice - the consequences for unforgiveness or freedom!